AJStacy/be-our-guest/README.md

 ## Usage

 Follow the appropriate link below for your environment.
+We highly recommend using this library with TypeScript, but if that is not possible we are also providing vanilla JS setup instructions below.

 - [TypeScript Steps](docs/typescript-steps.md)
 - [JavaScript Steps](docs/javascript-steps.md)